The average cart abandonment rate across all industries is around 69.57%.Â

 What we love:

-- Warby Parker's shopping cart UX design is sleek, minimal, and highlights savings, shipping info and BNPL
+- Warby Parker's shopping cart UX design is sleek, minimal, and highlights savings, along with shipping info and BNPL

 - Offers a discount nudge right above the main cart summary area